gvarph/sharpgrid-task/README.md

 2.2.
 Edit the `.env` file.
 The variables are explained in the `.env.template` file.

-2.3 (Optional) Now you can tune the filter parameters in the `filter/__ini__.py` file.
+2.3 (Optional) Now you can tune the filter parameters in the `src/filter/__ini__.py` file.
 The different filters can be found in the `filter` folder, and have docstrings so hovering over them in an IDE should show you what they do.
 The first parameter in each of them is their weight, which is used to symbolize how important the filter is.
-The higher the weight, the more important the filter is.
-The weight should be between 0 and 1.
+The lower the multiplier, the higher impact the filter has.

 3. Run the script.